If you have any questions about this, please email email@example.com.

 What can cause problems is if the terms used are British but the spelling is American, or vice versa.
 This can make for odd reading.

-We don’t however, indent new paragraphs, as a matter of course … unless there is a reason to.
+We do, however, indent new paragraphs, as a matter of course … unless there is a reason not to.
 (For poetry, for example.)

 Style Guide for print submissions

 We would like you to submit for print in the following way: